So, what really matters?

 Often people spend a lot more on other photographers but leave with pictures that somehow miss the mark.

-I harness curiosity, intuition and fun to hit the home run.
+I harness adventure, curiosity and creativity to hit the home run.

 There’s one of me and I can only be in one place at a time.

 To get started on capturing what really matters to you, get in touch.

 I am, (in no particular order), intentional, honest, no-nonsense, kind, supportive, gentle, patient, deep, feminine, soulful, grounded, earthy, intuitive, innovative, an explorer and a creator.

 Why am I telling you this?
 So you know how I roll, how I will handle you, and what I’ll harness so we can create something you love.

 Feel like a chat?
 My details are here.

 Your story, like a fingerprint, is uniquely yours.